tlahoda/PriorityQueue/README.md

 Algorithm Details
 -----------------
 Radix sort is a multi-pass distribution sort that distributes based on the individual digits in a key.
-PriorityQueue's implementation sorts based on key length and then based on lexicographic order.
-The first pass distributes based on the number of digits in the key.
+The first pass of PriorityQueue's implementation of radix sort distributes based on the number of digits in the key.
 The second pass distributes based on the lexicographic ordering of the keys.
-The elements are inserted into the bucket with insertion order maintained.
+The elements are inserted into the second bucket with insertion order maintained.

-In order to acheive a constant time complexity for pop empty buckets are pruned from the structure.
-This allows
+pop has a constant time complexity.
+This is achieved by caching the current highest priority and pruning empty buckets from the structure.
+Pruning empty buckets allows for the use of C++'s begin and/or end iterators to locate the new highest priority which are constant time operations.

 ####Example:
 The following code pushes a string "foo" with a priority of "300"